Conservatism: Hungary

 Contemporary conservatism and liberalism in Hungary have their origins in the long debates during the Hungarian Reform Era, primarily between the conservative but reformist István Széchenyi and the liberal and revolutionary Lajos Kossuth.
 Széchenyi favored policies such as concern for the aristocracy in Hungary, preserving Hungary's autonomy within the Habsburg Realm, limited suffrage for wealthy and educated men, promoting a more isolationist foreign policy, and supporting British-style laissez-faire economics.
 All of this contrasts Kossuth's demands for a republican form of government, full Hungarian independence, universal suffrage, a liberal-internationalist foreign policy, and protectionist economics to develop industry.
 The Conservative Party was founded in 1846, initially as a rival to the Opposition Party of Kossuth and Lajos Batthyány, founded in 1847, but became allies during the Hungarian Revolution of 1848 and eventually merged into the Opposition Party after Hungarian independence and the founding of the brief Hungarian State in 1849.

 The dominance of the political right of inter-war Hungary, after the collapse of a short-lived communist regime, was described by historian István Deák:

 Between 1919 and 1944 Hungary was a rightist country.
 Forged out of a counter-revolutionary heritage, its governments advocated a "nationalist Christian" policy; they extolled heroism, faith, and unity; they despised the French Revolution, and they spurned the liberal and socialist ideologies of the 19th century.
 The governments saw Hungary as a bulwark against bolshevism and bolshevism's instruments: socialism, cosmopolitanism, and Freemasonry.
 They perpetrated the rule of a small clique of aristocrats, civil servants, and army officers, and surrounded with adulation the head of the state, the counterrevolutionary Admiral Horthy.

 Horthy's authoritarian conservative regime suppressed communists and fascists alike, banning the Hungarian Communist Party as well as the fascist Arrow Cross Party.
 The fascist leader Ferenc Szálasi was repeatedly imprisoned at Horthy's command.

 Since 2010, Viktor Orbán of the Fidesz party has been Prime Minister of Hungary.
 Orbán's positions are a blend of soft Euroscepticism, right-wing populism, and national conservatism.
-Zsolt enyedi has argued that illiberal conservatism plays a major role in Fidesz's ideology.
+Zsolt Enyedi has argued that illiberal conservatism plays a major role in Fidesz's ideology.
 Multiple expressions of conservative ideology has also been found within the 2011 Constitution of Hungary.

+CPAC Hungary is an annual political conference, The first CPAC Hungary took place in 2022.